sustentarea/foodclim/README.md

     </td>
     <td width="70%">
       <p>
-        <code>LogoClim</code>
-        was developed with support from the Research and Extension Center
+        This work was developed with support from the Research and Extension Center
         <a href="https://www.fsp.usp.br/sustentarea/">Sustentarea</a>
          at the University of São Paulo (<a href="https://www5.usp.br/">USP</a>).